 If they have made a plan and have access to means, help remove the means from the vicinity (means are any objects that could be used in a suicide attempt, such as pills or a hand gun).
 You may need help with this from family or the law enforcement.
 Never put yourself in danger.
 If you are concerned about your own safety, call 911.

 Create a plan to keep them safe until they are able to meet with a mental health professional.
-This may include means removal, abstaining from alcohol or drugs, creating a list of people they can call if they are having suicidal thoughts, connecting them with the Suicide Lifeline, and getting a verbal commitment that they will not act on their suicidal feelings.
+This may include means removal, abstaining from alcohol or drugs, creating a list of people they can call if they are having suicidal thoughts, connecting them with the 988 Suicide & Crisis Lifeline, and getting a verbal commitment that they will not act on their suicidal feelings.

 “You aren’t thinking of killing yourself are you?”
 When you word the question in such a way, it sets them up to say no, even if they are having suicidal thoughts.